 Taking the ATVs out for an afternoon is an excellent family bonding activity.
 It gets the kids out of the house, away from their screens, and creates great memories as a family.
-So where do you start?
-Well, you have to know what type of machine you feel safe with your kids riding depending on their age.

 The dune buggy style is great for safety.
-Most of them come with a secure harness or seat belt, which a lot of stand alone four wheelers don’t.
-You will also have the added benefit of a roll cage to protect the rider in case of a roll over incident.
+Most of them come with a secure harness or seat belt, which a lot of stand-alone four-wheelers don’t.
+You will also have the added benefit of a roll cage to protect the rider in case of a rollover incident.

-These type of dune buggy machine can usually grow with the kid too.
+These types of dune buggy machines can usually grow with the kid too.
 For instance, this Polaris Ace 150 can be set to only go 10 mph.
-Until your childs experience grows, then you can adjust as you see fit.
+Until your child’s experience grows, then you can adjust as you see fit.
 It will max out around 30 mph, which is plenty of speed for any daredevil kids you have.
+The all-electric type ATVs come in a variety of styles and colors for any kid to get the look they prefer.
+Most of them are only a few hundred dollars, and you can buy them straight off Amazon (link to electric youth ATVs) and have them shipped to your house.

 If you’re looking for something more like an adult ATV or quad, just a smaller size for children.
 Then look at the Honda TRX90X or the Yamaha YFZ50.
 Honda and Yamaha have been around for a long time, and have always been known for making quality machines.
 These are no different.

-The Honda TRX90X is an 86cc 4 stroke engine with a manual shift transmission and an automatic clutch.
+The Honda TRX90X is an 86cc 4-stroke engine with a manual shift transmission and an automatic clutch.
 This is great for getting them used to having to switch gears, without them having to know how to use a clutch.
 You can limit the throttle when the kids are younger, and increase it slowly as their skills improve.

-The Yamaha YFZ50 is a 50cc single cylinder engine.
+The Yamaha YFZ50 is a 50cc single-cylinder engine.
 This is smaller than the Honda, so naturally it’s better for the younger ones.
-It has an electric start and a kick start for easy start up for the kids.
+It has an electric start and a kick start for easy start-up for the kids.
 These little quads go for a couple thousand, but they’re strong machines worth the money.

-The great thing about either of these two machines is that they are well built and have great resell value.
+The great thing about either of these two machines is that they are well-built and have great resell value.
 So when your kids do outgrow it, you can turn around and sell it for a decent price.
-Plus they will keep up with the grown ups on the trail, as long as you’re patient enough to ride with them.
+Plus they will keep up with the grown-ups on the trail, as long as you’re patient enough to ride with them.

 Any way you decide to go, your child will learn about independence, responsibility, and consequences.
 It’s a great way for children to improve their motor skills and reflexes.
 They will have a blast turning, steering, stopping, accelerating, and cornering.
 Not to mention, it’s a great way to bond with the kiddos.